zakattack9/Lanakila-Meals-on-Wheels-Project/README.md

 ### Scope (MVP):
 1) Webpage for admins to access (login and password) and create messages to send out
-2) Integration of Natural Language Processing (changing the text to a voice memo)
+2) Integration of Natural Language Processing with text messaging (voice to text)
 3) Mass communication tool
 4) Different user access rights
 5) Visual asthetics